 Batu Katak is one of the few areas in North Sumatra where it can be seen pretty easily, but the Kerinci Seblat National Park in West Sumatra also has these spectacular plants.

 These flowers are stunning.
 There’s an inner “spike,” which is the tallest part and is usually a yellowish colour.
-The spike can (spadix) can grow up to more than three metres (9.8 feet).
-Then there is a kind of enormous petal around the outside (known as a spathe, incidentally) which is kind of creamy coloured before opening, but reveals a beautiful rich, crimson/purple interior when it unfolds.
+The spike (spadix) can grow to more than three metres (9.8 feet).
+Then there is a kind of enormous petal around the outside (known as a spathe, incidentally) which is kind of creamy coloured before opening, but reveals a beautifully rich, crimson/purple interior when it unfolds.

 As we mentioned, you need to be right on the money with your timing, as this flower only blooms for 24 to 48 hours.